-While redesigning the new and dynamic Pacer we took the opportunity not only to improve the existing functions, but to add an odometer to encourage data collection and record progress.
+While redesigning the Pacer we took the opportunity not only to improve the existing functions, but to add an odometer to encourage data collection and record progress.
 For gait training, there’s nothing else like our caster.

 These are the five key functions on the new caster:

 Where these features appear depends on your choice of base.

 Standard Base and Treadmill Base Caster (both sides)